 First, let’s take a look at security.
 The strength of any security system is typically dependent on the number of layers or factors that are included in the system.
-Each individual authentication measure has its strengths and weaknesses; however, if there is more than one layer, it is going to be much stronger and harder to break.
+Each authentication measure has its strengths and weaknesses; however, if there is more than one layer, it is going to be much more robust and harder to break.

-In addition, there is the issue of compliance.
+Besides, there is the issue of compliance.
 Nearly every organization has to comply with regulations that govern how strong the security systems have to be.
 Under certain circumstances, it is a necessity to use multi-factor authentication.
-Therefore, multi-factor authentication is also an important form of compliance.
+Therefore, multi-factor authentication is also an essential form of compliance.
 There is also a lot of pressure from the public to take care of their information.
 This type of multi-factor authentication will place the minds of their customers at ease.

-Finally, the biggest need for multi-factor authentication revolves around the idea that passwords are dead.
-What this means is that people have too many passwords so they write them down (defeating the purpose) and that many people think passwords are too easy to break.
+Finally, the most significant need for multi-factor authentication revolves around the idea that passwords are dead.
+What this means is that people have too many passwords, so they write them down (defeating the purpose) and that many people think passwords are also easy to break.
 Therefore, multi-factor authentication helps to provide a security measure that provides a greater degree of confidence for the user.

-In addition, it is important to take a minute to examine the numerous benefits of multi-factor authentication.
+Besides, it is crucial to take a minute to examine the numerous benefits of multi-factor authentication.

-The biggest benefit of multi-factor authentication is that is adds an additional layer of security.
+The most significant benefit of multi-factor authentication is that adds a layer of security.
 There is a new layer that is going to make it harder for any hacker to access the system and steal the company’s data.

-The second benefit that people need to note tis that this provides a greater degree of compliance.
-Many organizations have to protect their data and some get audited, which could result in fines.
-By using multi-factor authentication the chances of an organization getting fined due to compliance issues is much lower.
+The second benefit that people need to note is that this provides a greater degree of compliance.
+Many organizations have to protect their data, and some get audited, which could result in fines.
+By using multi-factor authentication, the chances of an organization getting fined due to compliance issues are much lower.

 The Common Challenges of MFA

-Next, it is important to take a closer look at some of the biggest challenges when it comes to multi-factor authentication.
+Next, it is essential to take a closer look at some of the biggest challenges when it comes to multi-factor authentication.
 There are a few main challenges that everyone should note.
 These include:

 Usability: This is one of the biggest challenges when it comes to multi-factor authentication.
 In the world of most MFA programs, the first type of verification is still a password.
 This means that some people might still have to remember a password in addition to using a new layer of security.
 This can slow people down.
 Furthermore, another usability challenge is trying to find the right type of MFA.
 Some people might find this more challenging than a password.
 Therefore, organizations have to pick the second method carefully.

 Cost: This is probably the biggest challenge when it comes to multi-factor authentication.
 There can be a high cost when it comes to using MFA, particularly for biologic methods.
 This could also lead to more support, training, and maintenance as well.
-Therefore, it is important for companies to examine how they are going to fund the cost of a multi-factor authentication program and make sure they can handle it.
+Therefore, companies need to examine how they are going to fund the cost of a multi-factor authentication program and make sure they can handle it.

-The Technical Gaps: Sometimes, companies are using legacy systems and it might be hard to take multi-factor authentication and blend it with these older systems.
+The Technical Gaps: Sometimes, companies are using legacy systems, and it might be hard to make multi-factor authentication and blend it with these older systems.
 Do the local devices even have MFA?
 Can they support it?
 What about the email client?
 Can this handle multi-factor authentication?
-These are a few of the major questions that companies need to answer.
+These are a few of the important questions that companies need to answer.

-The Complexity: Another major issue in the world of multi-factor authentication is the complexity.
+Complexity: Another major issue in the world of multi-factor authentication is complexity.
 In some cases, it might require the installation of added drivers.
-This could also lead to the requirement of new compatability checks that need to evolve as the environment changes.
-This can pose a major hurdle for some companies, so be sure to think about this when it comes to multi-factor authentication.
+This could also lead to the requirement of new compatibility checks that need to evolve as the environment changes.
+This can pose a significant hurdle for some companies, so be sure to think about this when it comes to multi-factor authentication.